Portrait of Joyce Salita

 Description

-Tagalog is one of the ergative languages spoken in the Philippines that has characteristics of gender neutrality.
-In the practice-oriented lecture, our teacher Joyce Salita introduce us to her language, its regional-political-historical context and practical usage scenarios.
-It will show examples of gender-neutral characteristics as well as cases of gender marking.
-Finally, it will give us insights into the impact of these features on spoken language in Filipino society.
+Tagalog is one of the ergative languages spoken in the Philippines, exhibiting features of gender neutrality.
+In this practice-oriented presentation, our teacher, Joyce Salita, introduce us to her language, its regional, political, and historical context, and practical usage scenarios.
+She will present examples of gender-neutral features as well as instances of gender marking.
+Finally, she will offer insights into the impact of these features on spoken language in Philippine society.

-The “Genders on…” series is organized by the Language Center of the Universities in the State of Bremen together with the Senator for the Environment, Climate and Science, the Bremen Language Council, the Instituto Cervantes, the Goethe Institute and the Institut français.
-The series is dedicated to egalitarian language, respectful treatment of genders and non-sexist communication.
-It's about how different languages deal with this highly topical topic and what solutions the respective languages offer.
-As the series progresses, further lectures are planned at different locations and in different languages such as French, German, English...
+The series "Gender-Inclusive Language…" is organized by the Language Center of the Universities in the State of Bremen in cooperation with the Senator for the Environment, Climate and Science, the Bremen Language Council, the Instituto Cervantes, the Goethe Institute, and the Institut français.
+The series focuses on egalitarian language, respectful treatment of genders, and non-sexist communication.
+It explores how different languages address this highly topical issue and what solutions each language offers.
+Further lectures are planned at various locations and in different languages, including French, German, and English.

 Where and when